DryAgedToast/Enchanted-Roots/docs/README.md

 # Enchanted Roots

 ## Description of Game
-Enchanted Roots is a point and click game designed to teach the player how to analyze and traverse binary search trees using search, insert, and delete actions.
+Enchanted Roots is an educational point and click game where you play as a cat navigating the mystical Enchanted Forest.
+With the help of a magical talking bee, players assist the trees against the infestation, exploring the fundamental concepts of Binary Search Trees (BSTs).
+Using intuitive point-and-click interactions, players learn to insert, search, and delete nodes from trees to restore balance to the forest.
+Enchanted Roots blends gentle music, whimsical storytelling, and structured computer science concepts into an accessible experience for learners of all levels.

 ## Developers
 - Max Mazal <maxmazal@udel.edu>